hleuwer/luanagios/README.md

 ## check_host.lua:
 ```
-This Nagios plugin retrieves the following status and performance
-data for host computers:
+This Nagios plugin retrieves the following status and performance data for host computers:
   - mode=disk:    disk usage
   - mode=mem:     memory usage
   - mode=load:    processor load per core and average over all cores
+  - mode=uptime:  uptime of the host
+  - mode=otemp:   outside temperature sensor 1 DS18B20
+  - mode=itemp:   inside temperature sensor 2 DS18B20
+  - mode=alltemp: all installed temperature sensors DS18B20

 The disk to be monitored can be selected in one of the following ways:
   1) direct adressing via index in SNMP table (option --index), --index=31
-  2) indirect addressing via description (option --descr), e.g. --descr="/"
+  2) indirect addressing via description (option --descr), e.g. --descr='/'
-  3) indirect addressing using a substring (option --letter), e.g. --letter="C:"
+  3) indirect addressing using a substring (option --letter), e.g. --letter='C:'

-The memory to be monitored is best selected with --descr="Physical Memory" or
+The memory to be monitored is best selected with --descr='Physical Memory' or
-with --letter="Physical" (substring).
+with --letter='Physical' (substring).
 Disk and memory are retrieved from SNMP hrStorage entries.
 The processor load is retrieved from SNMP hrProcessorLoad entries.

+Note: The DS18B20 temperature sensors use 1-wire interface serviced by software.
+      This leads to long execution times.

 usage: check_host -H hostname -C community OPTIONS
    -h,--help                    Get this help